stonewareslord/BaiGfe/README.md

 &#x200B;

-# How to Block Data Collection / Telemetry
+# How to Block Data Collection / Telemetry (block all or keep Games Optimisations)

 Step 1 - Open the hosts file in a text editor (notepad++) :